 Figure 4.
 Preparatory target coding in early visual cortex predicts search success, whereas preparatory competitor coding predicts search failure due to interference.
 (A) During the inter-trial interval (ITI), participants maintained fixation while simultaneously engaging in memory-based prediction, allowing us to examine spatially organized preparatory activity in early visual cortex (EVC) during the blank delay.
-To do this, we isolated BOLD responses corresponding to the blank ITI of the search task, separately for voxels with population receptive fields (pRFs) that varied in distance from the upcoming target or competitor locations. pRFs for every voxel were estimated using data acquired from a separate retinotopic mapping task.
-(B) We examined valid trials and compared preparatory coding of target locations for upcoming search successes and failures, which we defined according to the last saccade of search.
-Preparatory activity was higher around the target location during ITIs immediately followed by search successes, relative to ITIs followed by search failures.
-Points and error bars represent the across-participant mean and SEM.
-Locations at +180 degrees and -180 degrees are identical; the data are redundantly represented for visualization only.
-(C) We repeated the same procedure separately for different types of search failures, this time comparing preparatory coding of competitor locations for upcoming interference errors vs. other errors.
-Preparatory activity was higher around the competitor location during ITIs immediately followed by interference errors, relative to ITIs followed by search failures, this time comparing preparatory coding of competitor location during ITIs immediately followed by interference errors, relative to ITIs followed by other errors.
-Points and error bars represent the across-participant mean and SEM.
-Locations at +180 degrees and -180 degrees are identical; the data are redundantly represented for visualization only.
-(D) We directly compared EVC BOLD activity during the ITI at pRFs corresponding to the target location ("targ"), competitor location ("comp"), control location ("cont"), and all other locations ("other") for three behavioral outcomes: search successes, interference errors, and other errors.
-The interaction between pRF location and behavioral outcome was significant ( $\chi^2_6$ = 18.73, p = 0.0046).
-This interaction was driven by preferential target activation for search successes, preferential competitor activation for interference errors, and no preferential activation for other errors.
-Thus, preparatory coding in visual cortex predicts the successful use of memory to guide attention as well as failure caused by competition.
-For simplicity, only the results for pairwise comparisons between target, competitor, and control locations are shown.
-Bars and error bars represent the across-participant mean and SEM. \p < 0.05; \\p < 0.001; \\\ p < 0.001
+To do this, we isolated BOLD responses corresponding to the blank ITI of the search task, separately for voxels with population receptive fields (pRFs) that varied in distance from the target or competitor locations. pRFs for every voxel were estimated using data acquired from a separate retinotopic mapping task.
+(B) We examined valid trials and compared preparatory coding of target locations for upcoming search successes and failures.
+Preparatory activity was higher around the target location during ITIs immediately followed by search successes, relative to ITIs followed by search failures (successes vs. failures at target pRFs: t{31} = 3.92, p = 0.00045).
+Points and error bars represent the across-participant mean and bootstrapped SEM.
+(C) We repeated the same procedure, instead comparing preparatory coding of competitor locations for upcoming interference errors and other responses.
+Preparatory activity was higher around the competitor location during ITIs immediately followed by interference errors, relative to ITIs followed by other responses (interference vs. other responses at competitor pRFs: t{31} = 3.31, p = 0.0023).
+Points and error bars represent the across-participant mean and bootstrapped SEM.